 DON'T PAY A FORTUNE FOR YOUR GRANNY FLAT.
 Find out how to deal with council and build a granny flat for the lowest cost possible.
 Learn More.

-I will advise you of the costs to build a granny flat in Queensland and how you can rent out your granny flat.
+I will advise you of the costs to build a granny flat in Queensland and the changes on renting out a granny flat.

 I will talk about the regulations on the Sunshine Coast and the regulations on the Gold Coast and lastly, I will provide you a list of granny flat builders in Brisbane.